Frequently Asked Questions

 • Getting started is simple:

-• All sessions are conducted securely through HIPAA-compliant telehealth platforms (Headway or SonderMind).
+• All sessions are conducted securely through HIPAA-compliant telehealth platforms (Headway or Sondermind).

 • Our first session focuses on getting to know you, your goals, what’s been challenging, and what you’d like to change.